devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - Onboard audio
 - USB 2.0 / USB 3.0
 - Wired headphones
+- You will get upto 3 1/2 hours to 4 hours battery backup for streaming 1080p-youtube  and for coding without any pause.You may get more than me.
 - Trackpad
 - brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
 - OnBoard Audio Input and Output
 - Wake / Shutdown
-- Short sleep (.If you make sleep for long hours, The laptop shutdowns.
+- Short sleep.
+(If you make sleep for long hours, The laptop shutdowns.
 To boot up your device you need to plug in the charge like macbook to wake.
 But you can make sleep to for 1 to 3 hours(but you will lose 2 to 3 percentage for every hour when  you put your device into sleep.)
 This is due to continuous fan spinning when sleep.
 Anyone is welcomed to fix these issues.
 First contact me to do that
 - Everything (Much More).
+- #### Increased performance than windows and linux.(don't check benchmarks with geekbeench.
+You will see low scores than windows.
+But in performance, This macOS has great performance than windows.
+I have tested before, You can also test it.

 ## What's Not working
 * Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
 * Hdmi slot.
-* Don't expect too much battery in this Hackintosh like windows.But you definately get more performance sure than windows without plugin the charge in this MacOS..I have tested blender in Both OSes.Blender worked very very smooth than windows(Tested my personal project has realtime sky Nishita with blender 3.2.1.
+* Don't expect too much battery in this Hackintosh like windows.But you definitely get more performance sure than windows without plugin the charge in this MacOS..I have tested blender in Both OSes.Blender worked very very smooth than windows(Tested my personal project has realtime sky Nishita with blender 3.2.1.
 So you can expect more performance it in My efi.
 Here, the performace is because of "Metal-Optimisation", but not optimised in "OpenCL".  in windows , And we don't need openCL in macos according to me..
 # Bios
 - Note: Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS
 - ## Disable: